aws-samples/retail-demo-store/README.md

 #### Deploying for Development

 Choose this option if you want to contribute an enhancement/fix back to the Retail Demo Store project.
-The CodePipeline configuration will be setup to pull from your GitHub fork of this repository so that commits to your fork will be automatically deployed to the Retail Demo Store tasks in your AWS account.
-Until the Retail Demo Store GitHub repository is published publicly, you must follow these steps to deploy for development purposes.
+The CodePipeline configuration will be setup to pull from your GitHub fork of this repository so that commits to your fork will be automatically deployed to the Retail Demo Store services in your AWS account.

 1. If not already done so, fork the Retail Demo Store respository into your own GitHub account.
 2. Create a [GitHub Personal Access Token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) in your GitHub account.
 Be sure that your token has the "repo", "repo:status", and "admin:repo_hook" permission scopes.
 Save your access token in a secure location.